EQUATIONS OF MAYA

 Can we find them in our physics?
 According to the philosophy of the Advaita Vedantins, as the swami himself has said, there

 cannot be two existences, only one.
 And maya is, as it were, a veil or screen through which that oneness (the Absolute) is

 seen as this Universe of plurality and change.

 1: Swami Vivekananda was a Hindu monk whose friends

 and who realized that all religions lead to the same goal.
 Sri Ramakrishna was born in 1836 and passed away in 1886.
 Swami

-Vivekananda was born in 1863 and passed away on the Fourth of
+Vivekananda was born in 1863 and passed away on the Fourth of July, 1902.

 The World's Congress of Religions: The Addresses and Papers Delivered Before the Parliament.
 New York: John Williams, 1894.

 3: Advaita Vedanta is a philosophy based on the notion that there can

 be only one existence behind the plurality which we see.
 The word advaita means 'non-dual'.
 The word vedanta means 'the culmination

 of knowledge'.
 It refers also to some ancient Sanskrit scriptures (the Upanishads) where this philosophy is discussed.